winniewandia/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 6. file that contains the class definition of a State and an instance Base = declarative_base()
 7. a script that lists all State objects from the database hbtn_0e_6_usa
 8. a script that prints the first State object from the database hbtn_0e_6_usa
+9. a script that lists all State objects that contain the letter a from the database hbtn_0e_6_usa